Large-Norm Solutions and the Relaxation-Time Limit for Quantum Hydrodynamics on the Two-Dimensional Torus: Global well-posedness of GCP solutions on

-for initial data $\psi_0\in H^2_x(\T^2)$, where $S$ is the phase function of $\psi$ given in Definition \ref{def:phase}, and we solve for $\psi$ such that $\inf_{t,x}|\psi|\geq\delta>0$.
-By Proposition \ref{prop:lift2} of the wave function lifting, $\psi$ is associated to the hydrodynamic functions
+for initial data $\psi_0\in H^2_x(\T^2)$, where $S$ denotes the phase of $\psi$, equivalently given by Definition \ref{def:phase} for the associated hydrodynamic variables.
+We solve for $\psi$ such that $\inf_{t,x}|\psi|\geq\delta^\frac12>0$.
+By Proposition \ref{prop:lift2} of the wave function lifting, $\psi$ is associated with the hydrodynamic variables

-and the well-posedness result of \eqref{eq:cauchy_NLS} is equivalent to the one of the QHD system \eqref{eq:QHD_md}.
+and the well-posedness result for \eqref{eq:cauchy_NLS}, together with the lifting and polar factorization arguments, yields the corresponding well-posedness result for the QHD system \eqref{eq:QHD_md}.

-By using the logarithm embedding inequality \eqref{eq:logsob}, we have following estimates on the $L^\infty_x(\T^2)$ norm of $\psi$ and $\rho-M_0$, which have essential importance in this section.
+Using the logarithmic embedding inequality \eqref{eq:logsob}, we have the following estimates on the $L^\infty_x(\T^2)$ norm of $\psi$ and $\rho-M_0$, which play an essential role in this section.